 In times of a more disruptive, complex and dynamic world than ever experienced before, innovation is no longer a luxury, but the precondition of business survival.
 Forward-thinking, established companies are turning innovation challenges into opportunities and are teaming up with fast, creative startups to disrupt jointly whole industries.
 The competition to survive is replaced by collaboration to thrive – to thrive in this new, exciting ecosystem of opportunities.

 However, this is only true for selected actors – the majority is not making use of this collaboration potential.
 This course will guide you how to prepare, plan and implement a mutually beneficial collaboration, regardless if you are a startup, a corporate or generally interested to reap the potentials.

 After finishing this course you should be able to

-Here's a tentative timeline, deadlines and other dates are still subject to change.
+Here's a tentative timeline, deadlines and other dates might still be subject to change.

 This course is for…

 The learning journey includes a mix of lightening talks, informative articles, quizzes, discussions and engaging activities to bring the different actors together.
 Two course tracks – a fast track and a full track – are there to cater individual learning needs.

 Along the course, we will introduce dedicated toolbox to support you in your journey, with the „Co-Innovation Builder“ in its center.
 On top, this MOOC carries the opportunity to qualify for the Co-Innovation Masterclass – a MicroCredential limited to 30 participants with co-innovation bootcamps in Potsdam and Cracow, starting in 2021.
 Get more information here.

 The course starts on 22nd of April 2020 and runs over a period of 6 weeks (4 weeks of content and 2 additional weeks of practical transfer of the content learned).
 Approximately 6 hours of work per week.
 It is designed to allow flexibility and has the possibility to do more or less, depending on your time availability and topic preferences and interests.